Moose and Zee: Merchandise

 In November 2005, Noggin released its first-ever merchandise (like clothing, notebooks, holiday ornaments and greeting cards) featuring Moose, Zee, and the Noggin logo.
 These products were only sold on the Noggin.com online store.
 In 2010, plush dolls and straw toppers featuring the characters were sold at the Storytime Live! show.

 In 2011, a short section called "Learn with Moose and Zee!" was included in many Dora the Explorer books released that year, such as "Dora Loves Boots", "Dora Saves the Enchanted Forest", "Dora and Diego Help the Little Wolf", and a reissue of "At the Carnival".
 No full-length books were released with the characters.

 Moose and Zee were also included as mascots on a few DVDs.
 These include the 2010 DVD Let's Hear It For the Laurie Berkner Band! (which includes the shorts "Everywhere I Go", "Music Makes Me", "Are We There Yet?", and "Words of Wonder") and the Dora the Explorer DVD Explore the Earth! (which includes the shorts "In My Neighborhood" and "Explore the Seashore").
-Some Moose and Zee shorts were available on the US iTunes Store.
+Some Moose and Zee shorts were available on the iTunes Store.
 The music video "I Don't Like Candy Corn" is part of the collection Nick Jr. Haunted Halloween, Vol. 3 and the music video "Winter Wonderland" is part of Nick Jr. Wintertime Adventures.